captainrobbo/wikijstest/manuals/cms/recordingevents.md

 ![Clickrecord](/uploads/recording-field-events/clickrecord.png "Clickrecord")

 Clicking *Record* will take you to an editable screen where, at the beginning, all competitors are highlighted in green.
 This denotes they have not suffered any fouls, retired or been disqualified.

+Depending on whether the field event is a vertical or horizontal measurement, the method of input differs.
+We will look at Vertical first.

+# 1.3 Vertical Disciplines

 The first step to take is to raise the bar height from 0.00cm.
 To do this click the blue *Raise* button as seen below.